cladam/cladam.github.io/_posts/2025-11-23-task-paralysis.md

 comments: true
 ---

 Most productivity tools work the same way.
-You capture everything in one big Master List, sort and label it, and hope that structure will help you get things done.
+They rely on capturing everything into one big Master List, sorting and labeling it, and hoping that structure will lead to execution.

-For many of us, especially those who deal with executive dysfunction, ADHD traits, or simple everyday overload, that list becomes the problem; **not** the solution.
-Staring at a wall of _everything_ you could be doing often makes it impossible to start doing _anything_.
+For many users, especially those who deal with executive dysfunction, ADHD traits, or simple everyday overload, that list becomes the problem, **not** the solution.
+Staring at a wall of everything that could be done often makes it impossible to start doing _anything_.

-This is one of the core reasons I built **Ilseon** the way I did.
+This cognitive friction is one of the core reasons **Ilseon** was built this way.

 ### The Cognitive Burden of the Master List

-Opening a typical to-do app immediately puts your brain under pressure.
-You’re forced to compare tasks that don’t belong together:
+Opening a typical to-do application immediately puts the user's brain under pressure.
+It forces a comparison between tasks that do not belong together:

-* “Should I answer that work email or clean the kitchen?”
+* “Should that work email be answered or should the kitchen be cleaned?”
 * “Is this admin task more important than revising?”

-Even before you start working, you’re already mentally negotiating, switching contexts, and feeling guilty about everything you’re not doing.

-That mental juggling is cognitive friction, and it’s exhausting.
+Even before work begins, the user is already mentally negotiating, switching contexts, and feeling guilty about everything that is not being done.
+That mental juggling is cognitive friction, and it is exhausting.

 ### A Different Approach: The Context Filter

-Instead of trying to prioritise better, `Ilseon takes a simpler approach: **remove everything that isn’t relevant right now.**
+Instead of trying to prioritise better, `Ilseon` takes a simpler approach: **remove everything that isn’t relevant right now.**

 Set a context with a **Focus Block** (“Work”, “Home”, “Health”, “Study”, whatever fits your life), and the app hides everything else, out of sight for as long as you need.

-What you get is a quiet, contained space with only the tasks that belong to the role you’re in at that moment.
+What remains is a quiet, contained space with only the tasks that belong to the role the user is focused on at that moment.

 ### A Protected Space for Focus